 During a boat trip on the Marlborough Sounds we visit a colony of Rough-faced (King) Shag, which is only found in this isolated location and on Motuara Island, another predator-free reserve.

 At picturesque Kaikoura a unique phenomenon provides the ideal location for our next pelagic cruise.
-This is the only place in New Zealand where there is no continental shelf, and the sea plummets 1000m just offshore.
-Albatross, shearwaters, and petrels can be seen just minutes from the shore, and marine mammals are abundant.
+This is the only place in New Zealand where there is no continental shelf, and the sea plummets 1000 meters (3280 feet) just offshore.
+Albatrosses, shearwaters, and petrels can be seen just minutes from the shore, and marine mammals are abundant.

 We cross over the Southern Alps, the junction between two great tectonic plates, to the West Coast to look for two more kiwi species, the elusive Great Spotted Kiwi and the rarest species, the Okarito Kiwi.